Exactlywb/HashTable/README.md

 This function is not beneficial as well.

 * _The ROR hash_ uses ROR to count hash.
-It's the first real hash, so it's interesting to have a look at the result
+It's the first useful hash, so it's interesting to have a look at the result

 <p align = "center">
   <img src="https://github.com/Exactlywb/HashTable/blob/master/unoptimized/csv/RORHash.png"/>